 The Unmet Need vs Adequately Served Matrix can help.
 As you identify groups of people with an unmet need find the square where they fit.
 Focus on the squares with the best opportunity for product launch success.

 When a Market Segment is underserved your first reaction should be “Why?”.

 It could be there isn’t a good solution in that Market Segment.
 It could be an extremely difficult Market Segment to serve that others have tried and failed.
 Or… maybe it’s underserved because there isn’t a compelling need.

 Does a Compelling Need Exist in the Market Segment?

 There is a need and there is a compelling need.
 It’s easy to rationalize that everyone on the planet has a need for your product.
 That’s the wrong way to think about it.
-I want to you determine how compelling the need is and which Market Segments have the most compelling needs.
+I want to you determine how compelling the need is by Market Segment.

 The Unmet Need vs Adequately Served Matrix simply uses low and high.
 Potential customers in a Market Segment either have a compelling unmet need or they don’t.
 You know it’s compelling if they are will to spend time and money with you.